VenturaNotes/Knowledge/- Topics/sorted() (Python).md

   - sorted()
 ---
 ## Synthesis
+- #question What is the output when using sorted.
+What data type is this?
 ### Definition
 - `sorted()` returns a sorted list in ascending order by default
 ### Example